sjsivert/sjsivert/packages/ui/readme.md

-## Next.js project

-This is a Next.js project based on the app router
+This is a UI library for React components

 See the [documentation site](https://template-docs.vercel.app) for full docs.